Associação de Educação Física e Desportiva

 Associação Educação Física e Desportiva is a sports club from Torres Vedras, Portugal.

 Roller hockey

 The team is currently playing in the Portuguese Roller Hockey First Division.
-For the first time in it history played an international competition Cers Cup.
+For the first time in its history, the club played an international competition at the Cers Cup.

 Basketball

+In the 2007–08 season, Física won the Portuguese Proliga, beating the Basketball team of Vitória 79–65 in the final.